sivchari/gotwtr/README.md

 If you wanna more example, please see examples dir.

-Thease are covered all code gotwtr provides Twitter v2 API interface.
+These are covered all code gotwtr provides Twitter v2 API interface.

 ## Contributing